VincentL03/Instant_noodle_class/README.txt

  How to set up your own demo program:
-	Comment out everything in the main() function before making your own demo program Part 1 - Choosing your noodles
+	Comment out everything in the main() function before making your own demo program.
+After each of the steps you should be able to run the program
+	Step 1 - Choosing your noodles
-		Step 1: Create an object name of your choice and have it equal "Instant_Noodles()".
+		Part 1: Create an object name of your choice and have it equal "Instant_Noodles()".
 Inside the parenthesis, there should be 3 string arguments in quotations marks, separated by commas, which will be in this order; Brand, Noodle Type, Flavor. keep in mind that valid options are limited and are listed below:
 			Valid Brands:
 				Nongshim, Nissin, Maruchan